mitgar14/etl-workshop-2/README.md

 - **winner**: A boolean indicating whether the nominee won the award (True/False).

-## Generate your Google Drive Auth file (`client_secrets.json`) 🔑

-To learn how to generate a `client_secrets.json` file, you can follow [the following guide](https://github.com/mitgar14/etl-workshop-2/blob/main/docs/guides/drive_api.md).
-This guide explains step by step how to generate the authentication key to use the Google Drive API via PyDrive 2 in your *Store* script.

-In case you receive an **error 400 - redirect_uri_mismatch**, you can follow the [next page](https://elcuaderno.notion.site/Solucionado-Acceso-bloqueado-La-solicitud-de-esta-app-no-es-v-lida-Google-Drive-API-106a9368866a8037b597ecdec3346405?pvs=4).

-## Configure PyDrive2 (`settings.yaml`) 📄

-To properly configure this project and ensure it works as expected, please follow the detailed instructions provided in the **PyDrive2 configuration guide**.
-This guide walks you through setting up the necessary variables, OAuth credentials, and project settings for Google Drive API integration using PyDrive2.

-You will configure your `settings.yaml` file for authentication and authorization.
-You can find the step-by-step guide [here](https://github.com/mitgar14/etl-workshop-2/blob/develop/docs/guides/drive_settings.md).

 ## Run the project <img src="https://github.com/user-attachments/assets/99bffef1-2692-4cb8-ba13-d6c8c987c6dd" alt="Running code" width="30px"/>